 - Pass a written exam, background investigation, physical exam, fitness exam, and psychological exam

-Note that background checks for police officers need to be rigorous.
+Note that while the minimum age to become a police officer in Minnesota is 18, prospective candidates at any age must have an associate’s degree or higher or qualify with military experience.
+For candidates who enter the hiring process, background checks for police officers are rigorous.
 An investigator will often visit former employers, talk with the employers, and look through the personnel file.
-The investigator may also speak with ministers, schoolteachers and professors, family members and friends, and others with knowledge of the applicant.
-Credit reports may be accessed to use as evidence of integrity, as someone with a poor credit score may be someone who could be enticed by bribery.
+The investigator may also speak with ministers, school teachers and professors, family members and friends, and others with knowledge of the applicant.
+Credit reports may be accessed to use as evidence of integrity, as someone with a poor credit score might be someone who could be enticed by bribery.
 Often this information is also used for the polygraph exam.

 Police officer candidates in Minnesota will need to pass a number of exams in order to become certified law enforcement officers.
 The exam content may vary from agency to agency, but in all cases will meet the state-level minimums set by the POST.
 These exams include: